pbonner4/Natural-Language-Processing-Techniques/README.md

 ## 1. Sentiment Analysis

-I Used the newsapi to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment
+I Used the newsapi to pull the latest news articles for Bitcoin and Ethereum in order to create a DataFrame of sentiment

 ## 2. Natural Language Processing